 For you are the seal of my apostleship in the Lord.

 A “seal” in the first century was used to guarantee authenticity by fastening something closed.
 Seals were placed on letters or containers to guarantee that the merchandise was genuine and not altered.
 The church was the seal of the genuineness of Paul’s apostleship.

 We hear many demands for “rights” in Christian circles today: “I have my rights.”
-We should know something of laying aside legitimate rights.
-We have our rights but we also have the right to waive our rights or relinquish our rights.
+We should know something about laying aside legitimate rights.
+We have our rights, but we also have the right to waive our rights or relinquish our rights.
 We relinquish rights for the welfare of others.